pin0S/learningML/log.md

 Today's Progress: All bar one video for week 2 left to go then I am on to week 3

 Thoughts: I want to finish week three tomorrow so I can do the assignment and really test where I am at.
 Going to be a busy weekend, I have a lot to think about espically with the job opportunity curve ball I've been through at work which would essentially mean less time for coding :( but a really good opportunity none the less and I should be able to make it work.

+## Day 45: October 6, 2018

+Today's Progress: Week 2 done and throughly I would say so

+Thoughts: Revision is smart, but I am also leaning towards finding a project to start soon.
+Either training a game or chat bot is what I am leaning towards.